jeremiecoullon/myblog/_posts/2020-01-20-PriorReproductionTest.md

 A way to deal with these problems is to only test conditionals of the posterior (in the case of higher dimensional posteriors).
 For example if the posterior is $$\pi(\theta_1, \theta_2)$$, then run the test on $$ \pi(\theta_1 | \theta_2) $$.
 In some cases this can solve the problem of needing to retune the proposal distribution for every dataset.
 This also helps with problem of expensive forward likelihood, as the dimension of the conditional posterior is lower than the original one.
 Less samples are then needed to run the test.

 Another very simple alternative is to use the sampler to sample from the prior (so simply commenting out the likelihood function in the posterior).
 This completely bypasses the problem of expensive likelihoods and the need to retune the proposal at every step.
 This test checks that the MCMC proposal is correct (the Hastings correction for example), so is good for complicated proposals.
 However if the proposal needed to sample from the prior is qualitatively different from the proposal needed to sample from the posterior, then it's not a useful test.

+As mentioned in the introduction, the PRT reduces to testing goodness of fit of prior samples, the idea being that this is easier to test as prior distributions are often chosen for their simplicity.
+One can of course test goodness of fit on the MCMC samples directly (without the PRT) using a method such as the [Kernel Goodness-of-fit test](http://proceedings.mlr.press/v48/chwialkowski16.html).
+This avoids the problems discussed above, but it requires gradients of the log target density, whereas the PRT makes no assumptions about the target distribution.

+## Conclusions

+The Prior Reproduction Test is a powerful way to test MCMC code but can be expensive (both in terms of time and computation).
+This test - along with its simplified versions described above - can be included in an arsenal of diagnostics to check that MCMC samples are from the correct distribution.

 _Code to reproduce the figures is on [Github](https://github.com/jeremiecoullon/PRT_post)_

+_Thanks to [Heiko Strathmann](http://herrstrathmann.de/) and [Lea Goetz](https://uk.linkedin.com/in/lea-goetz-neuroscience) for great edits on this post_